Beneath the Remains: Reception

 Beneath the Remains has received critical acclaim.
-AllMusic writer Eduardo Rivadavia noted that the album "marked the band's transition from third-world obscurity to major contenders in the international extreme metal arena", and called it "the most essential death/thrash metal albums of all time."
-Adam McCann of Metal Digest called Beneath the Remains a "real heavy metal classic", and wrote "With Beneath the Remains, Sepultura almost drew a line in the sand, they tightened up the sound placed down on their previous album Schizophrenia, amped up the power and created a real beast of an album where not only Sepultura fans hail it to the best Sepultura album ever released, but an album which frequently rides very, very high in the best heavy metal albums ever released.
-Rightly so too, for Beneath the Remains, all the stars aligned for Sepultura and it lit the blue touch paper that would soon catapult the Brazilians in the heavy metal stratosphere."
+AllMusic writer Eduardo Rivadavia noted that the album "marked the band's transition from third-world obscurity to major contenders in the international extreme metal arena", and called it "one of the most essential death/thrash metal albums of all time."
+Adam McCann of Metal Digest called Beneath the Remains a "real heavy metal classic".